 As soon as the vaccine was announced, 10-year treasury yields rose substantially.
 Remember the federal reserve does not “set” rates, the market sets rates based on economic expectations.
 30 year mortgages typically align with the 10 year treasury so as yields increase so do mortgage rates.

-If the vaccine proves effective and is widely distributed as planned this could lead to a big demand for goods and services that will drive the economy higher and raise future inflation expectations.
+If the Covid vaccine proves effective and is widely distributed as planned this could lead to a big demand for goods and services that will drive the economy higher and raise future inflation expectations.
 Although these changes are good, the one downside is that borrowing rates will rise.

 The current real estate market is driven by historically low interest rates.
 As rates rise, this will bring the current real estate party to a screeching halt with appreciation stopping on a dime.
 The million dollar question is how high rates will rise?